-She was formerly a Senior Consultant in the Energy Strategic Advisory team at AECOM (a multinational engineering consultancy) and prior to that the Principal of Renewable Energy and Climate Policy at ROAM Consulting (a leading provider of electricity market modelling services).
+She was formerly Principal of Renewable Energy and Climate Policy at ROAM Consulting (a leading provider of electricity market modelling services), and senior consultant in the Energy Strategic Advisory team at AECOM (a multinational engineering consultancy).
 In these roles Jenny led the delivery of consulting services to a wide range of clients, including the Australian Energy Market Commission (AEMC), the Australian Energy Market Operator (AEMO), transmission network service providers such as Powerlink, Western Power and ElectraNet, the Independent Market Operator of Western Australia (IMO WA) and the Clean Energy Council.

-Jenny’s PhD was conducted at the University of Queensland in the field of biophysics, studying the quantum and spectroscopic properties of melanin skin pigment.
+Jenny’s PhD was completed in 2007 at the University of Queensland in the field of biophysics, studying the quantum and spectroscopic properties of melanin skin pigment.